A Trilogy of The Story of God and Man

 Multiple times in the gospels Jesus states that He was the “Son of Man.”
 However, this does not mean that He is of the essence of man, as the many points above explain.

 Daniel said that he beheld “One like a Son of Man” coming to be presented before the “Ancient of Days” (God).
-(Dan 7:13) This was the Christ as the atonement appearing before God to justify those who would turn their hearts to God through Him.
+See Dan 7:13-14.
+This was the Christ appearing in the form of a man for the sake of being the perfect atonement, appearing before God to justify those who would turn their hearts to God through Him.

 And in the gospels He confesses to be this Son of Man who came from God (John 16:30).
 But this was

-a) to conceal from the depraved that He was God in the flesh
+a) to conceal from the depraved that He was God revealed in the flesh.

 Why did Jesus need to be incarnated in the form of man?